July 10, 2020

 Inspired by Northern Spain’s centuries old pilgrimage trail, the Camino de Santiago, young adults are invited on a spiritual walking pilgrimage in their own back yard.
 Pilgrims (18 years old +) will journey approximately 10.5 miles on Saturday.
 Saturday evening, pilgrims are invited to rest at Our Lady of Grace Catholic Church.
 Pilgrims will end their journey by receiving their very own Compostela, or official document of completion.

-Prayer Service to start the Pilgrimage will begin around 8:00 AM.
-Bishop Robert McClory will give the opening blessing.
+Prayer Service to start the Pilgrimage will begin around 8:30 AM.

 Start gathering at Our Lady of Grace (Highland) after 2:00.

-Once there, rest, receive your Compostela, and spend time with your fellow pilgrims.
+Once there, rest, have some snacks, receive your Compostela, and spend time with your fellow pilgrims.

 Frequently Asked Questions